What is Cloud Accounting?

 Makes you money.

-The software tells you what needs to be invoiced and when, and allows you to keep track of outstanding invoices.
+While CRM software can tell you how your business is doing from a sales front, Cloud Accounting software tells you what needs to be invoiced and when, and allows you to keep track of outstanding invoices.
 You never need to worry about cash flow management again.

 Frees up time for you to focus on your business.